exoplatform/exo-documentation/docs/Administration.rst

 |image338|

-When users create their wallets, you will have a default pool containing the users that don't belong to a pool yet.
+When users create their wallets, they will be automatically assigned to the default pool until you assign them to an appropriate one.

 |image340|